guilamu/SwiftKey2HeliBoard/README.md

 ### 🔒 Zero Network Access — By Design

-HeliBoard **does not request internet permission** at all [web:90].
+HeliBoard **does not request internet permission** at all.
 This means everything you type stays on your device — no keystrokes, learned words, or personal data ever leave your phone.
 SwiftKey and Gboard both send typing data to cloud servers for prediction improvements.
 HeliBoard's predictions run entirely offline.

 ### 🆓 Free, Open Source, No Ads

-HeliBoard is fully open source (Apache 2.0 license), has no ads, no subscriptions, and no telemetry [web:91].
+HeliBoard is fully open source (Apache 2.0 license), has no ads, no subscriptions, and no telemetry.
 The source code is publicly auditable on [GitHub](https://github.com/Helium314/HeliBoard), which means the privacy claims can actually be verified — unlike closed-source alternatives.

 ### ⚙️ More Customizable Than Gboard or SwiftKey

-HeliBoard matches or exceeds both Gboard and SwiftKey in features [web:26]:
+HeliBoard matches or exceeds both Gboard and SwiftKey in features:

 - Unlimited clipboard history (Gboard caps at 5 items and resets hourly)
 - Fully customizable toolbar icons